svaloumas/iocast/README.md

 ```

 See [examples](_example/) for a detailed illustration of how to run simple tasks and linked tasks as pipelines.

+## features

+* Generic argument type.
+Pass any builtin or custom type as argument to your tasks.
+* Generic return value.
+Return any type of value from your tasks.
+* Optionally pass context to your tasks.
+* Lightweight and zero-dependency library.
+* Set retry-policy to each task.
+* Create pipelines to execute tasks sequentially.
+* Optionally pass the result of the task to the next one as argument in a pipeline.
+* Result writer interface.
+Memory DB writer is provided but you can optionally implement writers for arbitrary storage engines.
+* Queue interface.
+Memory queue is provided but you can optionally implement your own.
+(WIP)
+* Scheduler.
+Pass either a specified timestamp for the task to be executed or a crontab for periodic execution.
+(WIP)

 ## test